Floral Design Schools and Colleges in the U.S.

 Pursuing a career in floral design does not require a postsecondary degree.
 However, completing a floral design certificate or degree program can increase professional opportunities.

-- Opportunities for experience
+- Opportunities available for experience through internships.

 Floral Design Program Overviews